IPS-Hosting/game-images/ark/README.md

 `RCON_ENABLED` Set to `True` to enable rcon and to `False` to disable rcon.
 Defaults to `True`.

 `MAX_PLAYERS` The maximum amount of players that can join the server.
 Defaults to `10`.

-`MANAGED_MODS` A list of mod ids, separated by space, which should be automatially downloaded and kept up to date, when doing a server update.
-Note that this does not load the mods.
-Use the `MODS` env variable for that purpose.

 `MODS` A comma seperated list of mod ids, that should be loaded.
 Note that they are not automatically installed.
 Use the `MANAGED_MODS` option or install the mods manually.